 |Address||Contact Information||Other Information|

-17980 Palm Beach Blvd
+17980 Palm Beach Blvd.

 |Google Map/Directions||Staff allocated to facility's budget||Events Calendar|

-Hickey's Creek Mitigation Park is open daily from 7AM to 6PM.
+Hickey's Creek Mitigation Park is open everyday from 7 a.m. - 6 p.m.

-*Our Kayak LANDING is located 1/2 mile from parking lot.
+The following are prohibited: alcohol, pets, bicycles, camping and the collection of ANY natural or cultural resources.
+This includes (but is not limited to) any plants, animals, shells or artifacts.
+Fishing is allowed from the fishing pier with the proper license.
+Lee County Ordinance 06-26 as amended will be strictly enforced. *Our Kayak LANDING is located 1/2 mile from parking lot.
 Launching paddlecraft is not recommended from here, unless you don't mind toting your craft a distance by foot.
 Launch at Calooshatchee Regional Park or Franklin Locks to access Hickey's Creek.

-GUIDED WALKS offered free with paid parking from 9AM - 11AM on the 1st Tuesday and 3rd Saturday of the month (Sept. - May).
+GUIDED WALKS offered free with paid parking from 9 a.m. - 11 a.m. on the first Tuesday of the month (Sept. - May).Registration is NOT required.

+What is a Mitigation Park?
 Environmental mitigation is an attempt to offset the detrimental impacts of development on a certain species or a type of native plant community.The Florida Fish and Wildlife Conservation Commission (FWC) implemented the Mitigation Park Program as an alternative to developers compensating for the impacts of their developments on their own lands.
 Mitigation Parks are an effective way to protect native plant communities and the plants and animals that rely on them.Hickey’s Creek Mitigation Park was originally established by the FWC and Lee County to mitigate for gopher tortoise (Gopherus polyphemus) habitat destroyed by development in southwest Florida.

 |The acquisition of lands to form Hickey's Creek Mitigation Park (HCMP)started in 1994.
 Adding to 10 acres of land already preserved, Lee County's Environmentally Sensitive Lands Program and Florida Communities Trust purchased 770 acres.
-Five parcels, totaling 82 acres, were acquired through the Conservation 20/20.
+Five parcels, totaling 82-acres, were acquired through the Conservation 20/20.
 HCMP was opened to the public on April 20, 2002, making this a natural area for all to enjoy.
 HCMP encompasses 862 acres of land consisting of pine flatwoods, scrubby flatwoods, freshwater marshes, cypress swamps, hardwood hammocks and oak-palm forests.
 The Tourist Development Council of Lee County assisted in the funding of waterfront facilities at Hickey's Creek.
 The creek flows through HCMP for over 1 mile and discharges into the Caloosahatchee River.
 Hickey's Creek is also part of The Great Calusa Blueway Paddling Trail.
 The terrestrial and aquatic communities within HCMP support a variety of wildlife including gopher tortoises, Florida scrub-jays, Florida panthers, bobcats, eastern indigo snakes, American alligators, river otters and a variety of birds.|